joezuntz/cosmosis-doc/reference/standard_library/Sheth-Tormen MF.rst

      -

-"This module calculates the Sheth-Tormen mass function given the linear matter power spectrum."
+This module calculates the Sheth-Tormen mass function given the linear matter power spectrum.

 Assumptions